How to Count Visible Rows in Excel (3 Suitable Methods)

 Using the SUBTOTAL Function in case of number to count visible rows in excel

-• First of all, move to cell C17 and enter the formula.
+• Move to cell C17 and enter this formula.

 Utilizing the AGGREGATE Function to count visible rows in Excel

-In the second case, we’ll use 3 in the behavior_option argument which is ignoring hidden rows, and error values.
+3 in the behavior_option argument ignores hidden rows and error values.

-Initially, go to cell C18 and write up the formula.
+• Go to cell C18 and insert the formula.

 Utilizing the AGGREGATE Function ignoring hidding rows to count visible rows in excel

-Now, we’ll use 5 in the behavior_option argument which is ignoring hidden rows
+We’ll use 5 in the behavior_option argument which is ignoring hidden rows.

 Earlier options (1 and 3) did the same, but that will take more time since their mechanism is such that they will also evaluate SUBTOTAL – AGGREGATE or error values.